akapur/pyiqfeed/README.md

 Reads and parses data from IQFeed (http://www.iqfeed.net).
 Now supports API version 6.0.

-***NOTE: If you would like continued development of this library, please email me your DTN IQFeed usernames.
-I am trying to get DTN to offer me free access to their API documents which are only available for payment of an annual fee and they have refused unless I demonstrate that I am bringing them other customers.
-Note, I am not asking them for any payment or free access to data, simply free access to their API docs.
-Emailing them and telling them that they should be providing me free access would be appreciated too.***

 You likely want DTN's API docs handy.
 They are available at:

 https://www.iqfeed.net/dev/api/docs/index.cfm